Dipeshtwis/curriculum-html-css/capstone/html_capstone.md

 - Apply best practices in HTML code.
 - Use CSS selectors correctly.
 - Use CSS box model.
-- Use industry-standard tools (Flexbox) to place elements in the page.
+- Use Flexbox to place elements in the page.
 - Demonstrate ability to create UIs adaptable to different screen sizes using media queries.
 - Use GitHub Pages to deploy web pages.
 - Apply JavaScript best practices and language style guides in code.